-5.5.1 Base Buff Points Mechanism
+5.3.2.1 Base Buff Points Mechanism

-A Base Buff Point can only be occupied by robots of the team to which it belongs.
-Robots that occupy the hexagonal area around their own team's Base will gain a 50% defense buff and a 3-time barrel heat cooling buff.
+A Base Buff Point can only be occupied by Hero and Standard robots of the team to which it belongs.

+In the Seven-Minute Round, a robot that occupies the Base Buff Point on its own side will receive a 50% defense buff.